ngaut/stackvm/plan_example.md

     "seq_no": 9,
     "type": "calling",
     "parameters": {
-      "tool": "llm_generate",
+      "tool_name": "llm_generate",
-      "params": {
+      "tool_params": {
         "prompt": "Provide a comprehensive list of best practices for optimizing TiDB performance for a high-volume e-commerce application.
 Organize the recommendations into categories such as schema design, indexing, query optimization, and infrastructure scaling.
-Ensure that all recommendations are applicable to TiDB version ${latest_tidb_version}.\n\nPlease ensure that the generated text uses English.", "context": "Based on the following information for TiDB version ${latest_tidb_version}:\n1.
+Ensure that all recommendations are applicable to TiDB version ${latest_tidb_version}, response in text.", "context": "Based on the following information for TiDB version ${latest_tidb_version}:\n1.
 TiDB Overview: ${tidb_key_features_and_improvements}\n2.
 Performance Techniques: ${performance_techniques}\n3.
 E-commerce Optimizations: ${ecommerce_optimizations}"
       },
       "output_vars": ["final_recommendations"]